Ragnt/AngryOxide/README.md

 Will by default attack ALL access points in range, unless atleast one target is supplied, at which point the tool will only transmit against defined targets.
 (But will still passively collect on other access points).

 - Attempts authentication/association sequence to produce EAPOL Message 1 (PMKID Collection)
-- Attempts to retrieve hidden SSID's with undirected probe requests.
+- Attempts to retrieve hidden SSID's with direct probe requests.
 - Utilizes Anonymous Reassociation to force Access Points to deauthenticate their own clients (MFP Bypass)
 - Will attempt to send Channel Switch Announcement to send clients to adjacent channels.
-- Attempts to downgrade RSN modes to WPA2-CCMP (Probe Response Injection)
+- Attempts to downgrade RSN modes to WPA2-CCMP (Probe Response Injection via RogueM2)
-- Attempts to collect EAPOL M2 from stations based solely on Probe Requests (Rogue AP)
+- Attempts to collect EAPOL M2 from stations based solely on Probe Requests (RogueM2)
-- Will send controlled deauthentication frames unless told not to (--nodeauth)
+- Attempts to disassociate clients using WiFi 6e codes that prevent blacklisting
+- All attacks can be manually disabled.

-All of these attacks are rate-controlled both to prevent erroneous EAPOL timer resets and to maintain some level of OPSEC.
+All of these attacks are rate-controlled both to prevent erroneous EAPOL timer resets and to maintain some level of operational security.

 ## Help